nocticdr/azure-automation-runbooks/README.md

 # Azure Automation for cost saving
 Powershell runbooks for Azure automation

-Original script by Farouk Friha.
+Credit to Farouk Friha for the original script.

 https://gallery.technet.microsoft.com/scriptcenter/Stop-Start-all-or-only-8a7e11a2

 The original script combines both start-stop actions in one script.
 I split both into two separate files so as not to confuse the users of the script.
-I end up with one file which starts resources and another one which stops them.
+I end up with one file which starts resources and another one which stops them, based on tags, in parallel.

 The only thing users will need to do is to key in the time they want the script to run, in the format below: